-Cyber Security for Charities Best Practices
+The Importance of Cyber Security for Charities

-Cyber Security for Charities Best Practices
+The Importance of Cyber Security for Charities

 This best practice guide to cyber security for charities, explains why it will be even more important in an AI enabled world.
 Charities already face increasingly sophisticated cyber security risks, and, with the rise of AI, the risk of cyber attacks will significantly increase, and entirely new cyber threats may well emerge.
 This resource provides guidance on cyber security for small charities and, at the end, grants for cyber security, training and a common charity cyber security FAQs section that explains the technical terms simply.